-On November 17, 2023, the Company received a letter of inquiry from the Enforcement Bureau of the Federal Communications Commission (the "FCC") requesting certain information and supporting documents related to an investigation of potential violations by 8x8 and Fuze in connection with certain prior period regulatory filings and payments.
+On November 17, 2023, the Company received a letter of inquiry from the Enforcement Bureau of the Federal Communications Commission (the "FCC") requesting certain information and supporting documents related to an investigation of potential violations by 8x8 and Fuze, Inc. in connection with certain prior period regulatory filings and payments.
 The Company has cooperated with the FCC in this matter and responded to the letter of inquiry.
-If the FCC were to pursue separate action against the Company, the FCC could seek to fine or impose regulatory penalties or civil liability on the Company.
-The Company received a Universal Service Administrative Company ("USAC") letter dated February 1, 2024 rejecting Fuze's previously filed 499-A returns for calendar years 2021 and 2022 and informing the Company that USAC would apply the safe harbor to Fuze revenues for those years for assessing Universal Service Fund ("USF") payments.
-The Company subsequently received an invoice from USAC dated March 22, 2024 in the amount of \$14.9 million for additional USF fees owed for those calendar years by Fuze, Inc. The Company has since refiled the 499-A returns for calendar years 2021 and 2022 for Fuze, Inc. and recorded an additional liability of \$5.6 million, which the Company paid on April 12, 2024.
-The Company submitted an appeal to USAC of the remaining amount of the invoice dated March 22, 2024 on April 15, 2024.
-USAC notified the Company on May 8, 2024 that it accepted the revised 499-A filings for calendar years 2021 and 2022 for Fuze, Inc. The FCC's investigation of this matter is ongoing and the Company continues to cooperate with the FCC regarding it.
+The Company subsequently received communications from the Universal Service Administrative Company ("USAC"), rejecting Fuze, Inc.'s previously filed 499-A returns for calendar years 2021 and 2022 and informing the Company that USAC would apply the safe harbor to Fuze revenues for those years for assessing Universal Service Fund ("USF") payments.
+The Company has since refiled the 499-A returns for calendar years 2021 and 2022 for Fuze, Inc., which have been subsequently accepted by USAC.
+On November 1, 2024, the Company entered into a Consent Decree with the FCC and considers this matter to be closed.
+See Note 14, "Subsequent Events".